Boorclark/Mold-Sensor/README.md

 ## Files

 * Data Folder: empty for now, but this directory will contain the files that contain the data,
-* Images Folder: contains an example image
+* Images Folder: contains an example image, and diagrams for both sensors.
 * License: contains the licensing and copyright rules and regulations
 * README.md: contains detailed information on the project, and the milestone regulations,
 * example-README.md: this file has the instructions on how the actual README.md should be formatted
 * data.csv: Contains data collected overnight for milestone 3.
+* main.py: a python file which includes the instructions for collecting the data.

 ### Project Files
+* main.py: A python file that includes the code to collect the data.
 ### Data Files
+* data.csv: Contains data collected overnight for milestone 3.
 ## Instructions

 ## Data Analysis